tanepiper/svelte-formula/README.md

 Custom validators also support multi-value fields, but in this case an `id` must be set on each field to provide uniqueness (such as an index value)

+### Custom Validation Text & Localisation

+It's possible to provide custom localisation or text for error messages, they can be provided two ways:

+- In the `formula` constructor pass a `messages` object.
+They key should be the `name` of the field.
+The value is an `Object` containing the key of the error the message is for, and the value the replacement string.

+- In the HTML add a `data-*` property for the value, separating any camel case values with a hyphen (e.g. `valueMissing` becomes `data-value-missing`)

+In order of precedence, the data value will always come before the constructor options

 ### Example

 ```sveltehtml